 An observational study in 2018 found that a group following the low protein diet with ketoanalogue supplementation had a lower risk of all-cause mortality, cardiovascular and cerebrovascular events, and infection-related death.

-A study published in 2021 found that ketoanalogue supplements reduced mortality in predialysis patients with diabetic kidney disease.
-However, ketoanalogues are recommended for those with well-controlled diabetes.
+A study published in 2021 found that ketoanalogue supplements reduced mortality in CKD patients not on dialysis with diabetic kidney disease.

 It’s important to know that most of these results are based off of studies of those with stages 4 and 5 kidney disease.